aaboungab/DevOps-Core-Practical-Project/README.md

 * Adding an Email server into my Jenkins CI pipeline to send build notifications
 * Use of Database to show the user the history of generated players and most recent player generated
 * Implementing the use of JSON to increase data parsing speed
-* I believe that my attempt at nginx was incorrect as the application when built runs on my docker swarm nodes and not on my jenkins server
+* I believe that my attempt at nginx was incorrect below is my second attempt

 ```bash
 events{}